-If a school is identified as an elementary school in the County-District-School (CDS) code system, EC Section 51223 states that, “Notwithstanding the provisions of Sections 51210 and 51222, instruction in physical education in an elementary school maintaining any of grades one to eight shall be for a period of time not less than 200 minutes each ten schooldays, exclusive of recesses and the lunch period.
+If a school is identified as an elementary school in the County-District-School code system, EC Section 51223(a) states that, “Notwithstanding the provisions of Sections 51210 and 51222, instruction in physical education in an elementary school maintaining any of grades 1 to 8 shall be for a total period of time of not less than 200 minutes each 10 schooldays, exclusive of recesses and the lunch period."

-Middle Grades and High School
+Middle School and High School

 - What is the course of study for grades seven through twelve?

-(EC Section 51220[d]) The adopted course of study for grades seven to twelve, inclusive, shall offer courses in the following areas of study: (d) Physical education, with emphasis given to physical activities that are conducive to health and to vigor of body and mind, as required by EC Section 51222.
+EC Section 51220 states that, "The adopted course of study for grades 7 to 12, inclusive, shall offer courses in the following areas of study: (d) Physical education, with emphasis given to physical activities that are conducive to health and to vigor of body and mind, as required by Section 51222."

-Not withstanding EC Section 51223 “All pupils, except pupils excused or exempted pursuant to EC Section 51241, shall be required to attend upon the courses of physical education for a total period of time of not less than 400 minutes each ten schooldays” (EC Section 51222[a]).
+Notwithstanding EC Section 51223(a), “All pupils, except pupils excused or exempted pursuant to Section 51241, shall be required to attend upon the courses of physical education for a total period of time of not less than 400 minutes each 10 schooldays” (EC Section 51222[a]).

-The minimum requirement for graduation is two courses in physical education.
-“Commencing with the 1988-89 school year, no pupil shall receive a diploma of graduation from high school who, while in grades nine to twelve, inclusive, has not completed . . . ” (EC Section 51225.3[a]).
-“Two courses in physical education, unless the pupil has been exempted pursuant to the provisions of this code” (EC Section 51225.3[a][F]).
+The minimum requirement for graduation is two courses in PE.
+EC Section 51225.3(a) states, “A pupil shall complete all of the following while in grades 9 to 12, inclusive, in order to receive a diploma of graduation from high school: At least the following numbers of courses in the subjects specified, each course having a duration of one year, unless otherwise specified:” (EC Section 51225.3[a]) “Two courses in physical education, unless the pupil has been exempted pursuant to the provisions of this code” (EC Section 51225.3[a][F]).

-Furthermore, the California Code of Regulations, Title 5 (5 CCR), Section 10060 outlines the criteria upon which each school district shall evaluate their course of study for high school physical education.
-The course of study provides for instruction in a developmental sequence in each of the following areas:
+Along with EC Section 33352(b)(7), Title 5 of the California Code of Regulations (5 CCR) Section 10060(a) outlines the criteria upon which each school district shall evaluate students in its course of study for high school PE.
+“The course of study provides for instruction in a developmental sequence in each of the following areas:

 - Effects of physical activity upon dynamic health